HOW TO

 2. Open ArcGIS Pro, and in the Catalog window, right-click Folders, and select Add Folder Connection.

-3. Navigate to the folder containing the files copied from Site Scan: the video file and its corresponding GVL file.
+3. Browse to the folder containing the files copied from ArcGIS Flight (the video file and its corresponding GVL file) and select OK.

-4. Run the Video Multiplexer geoprocessing tool, and input the video file with its associated GVL file into the multiplexer.
+4. Run the Video Multiplexer geoprocessing tool by adding the video file (.mp4) into the Input Video File field and its associated GVL file (.csv) into the Metadata File field.

-5. Create a new filename (with a full path) for the output video file.
-For example: inputfile_multiplexed.mp4 for a file in MP4 format, or a *.ts extension for files in Transport Stream format.
+5. Type a filename for the output video file.
+For example, you can type inputfile_multiplexed.mp4 for a file in MP4 format, or a *.ts extension for files in Transport Stream format.

 Note:

-When viewing the file in ArcGIS Pro, if the video footprint does not appear to be the correct size, refer to the article: How To: Correct drone flight altitude data in Geospatial Video Log (GVL) files in Site Scan Flight for ArcGIS
+When viewing the file in ArcGIS Pro, if the video footprint does not appear to be the correct size, refer to the article: How To: Correct drone flight altitude data in Geospatial Video Log (GVL) files in ArcGIS Flight

 The GVL file and FMV assume the drone is reporting flight altitudes as height above ellipsoid (HAE), but if the data is referenced to orthometric height (above sea level, ASL) or height above ground level (AGL), the height values may not be interpreted correctly by the Video Multiplexer.